swiftlang/swift-evolution/proposals/0000-Partially constrained protocols and generic types.md

  	p = B()
 }

-// parameter of `p.getReturn` is of type `P.T: Q0` which isn't unambiguously defined (can be Q0Class or Q1Class)
+// parameter of `p.getReturn` is of type `P.T: Q0` which is ambiguously defined (can be Q0Class or Q1Class)
 // so this method cannot be called here p.getReturn(...) // would return Q0
 ```

 In case of return values the compiler returns the most possible constrained type.
-For function parameters the passed type has to be a concrete type therefore all of its associated types have to be explicitly or implicitly constrianed by `==`.
+For function parameters the passed type has to be a concrete type.
+Therefore all of its associated types have to be explicitly or implicitly constrianed by `==`.

 ### Grammar